-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 Jacob Eason’s official stat line in the Cal loss: 18-30, 162 yards, 0 TD, 1 INT, 1 lost fumble.

-But Washington’s junior quarterback may have played better than the statistics suggest.
+But Washington’s junior quarterback might have played better than the statistics suggest.

 “I thought he played well, and I think he’s going to continue to grow in the system,” Petersen said.
 “That’s what I think.
 I think he’s still getting used to some things, but you put the tape on and kind of see what he was looking at, and it makes sense.
 But I thought he did a good job.”